cmu-mfi/ddb/doc/pages/architecture/cloudstorage.md

   We currently use Aveva PI to store time-series data, such as spindle speed and other machine signals.

 - **Metadata Store**
   This is the core of our data retrieval strategy.
-It stores the mappings that link related data across systems, enabling efficient queries—    for example, retrieving all data for a given trial that includes video capture alongside machine data.
+It stores the mappings that link related data across systems, enabling efficient queries.
+For example, retrieving all data for a given trial that includes video capture alongside machine data.

 ![ddb](../../files/cloudstorage.png)